Embed21/EmbedSAR/README.md

 If you have any questions regarding EmbedSAR or configuration parameters, please don't hesitate to contact us at: infos@embed21.com

-Mile stone 1: (CAN COM Stack)
+Mile stone 1 - CAN COM Stack
--Implementing the AutoSAR CAN COM Stack
+1.Implementing the AutoSAR CAN COM Stack
--Designing a basic configuration tool for the implemented comstack
+2.Designing a basic configuration tool for the implemented comstack